Post sponsored by Yarnspirations

 My Niece’s Cuddly New Blanket!

 Ten months ago the world was blessed with a new baby girl, my adorable niece, whose sweet little face can melt away even the worst of days.
-Three nephews is a ton of fun but learning that my sister would have a girl made me so happy.
-I could now crochet baby girl things!
+Three nephews is a ton of fun but hearing that my sister would have a girl made me so happy.
+I could finally crochet baby girl things!

 My sister is quite artistic – she loves color and modern decor and this theme is present throughout her home.
-When I had a look through Yarnspirations Lookbook (a digital book of project inspiration and patterns), Baby’s Day Out, the Simple Chevron Crochet Baby Blanket pattern just jumped right off the virtual pages – my niece had to have one!
+When I had a look through Yarnspirations Lookbook (a digital book of project inspiration and patterns), Baby’s Day Out, the Simple Chevron Crochet Baby Blanket just jumped right off the virtual page.
+It looked just like something my sister would love.

 The pattern was incredibly easy to follow and the entire project only took me about 13 hours to make.
 And that was with taking my time, honestly.
 I will typically slow down when working with chunky weight yarn to keep my wrists and hands happy and healthy.
-So if you’re a faster crocheter than me, I’m sure you could get it done in 10 hours if you’re working on a schedule.
+So if you’re a faster crocheter than me, I’m sure you could get it done in 10 hours or so.

-The process of crocheting this blanket for her and customizing the colors to make it a truly special gift was such a rewarding experience.
-If you find yourself needing a unique gift for a new baby in your life, the Simple Chevron Crochet Baby Blanket from Yarnspirations gets my seal of approval.
+The process of crocheting this blanket for my niece and customizing it just for her make it a truly special gift.
+All in all, it was such a rewarding process.
+If you need a unique gift for a new baby in your life, the Simple Chevron Crochet Baby Blanket from Yarnspirations gets my seal of approval.
 You can download the free pattern directly from Yarnspirations by clicking here and don’t forget to check out the tutorial I filmed for their YouTube channel here.

 If you don’t have a new baby in your life, let me just tell you how versatile this pattern is and how amazing it would look on the back of your sofa!
-You could use my method of calculating the foundation chain in chevron patterns but you don’t even need to!
-Since the finished baby blanket measures 38″ wide by 42″ long, just doubling the yarn requirement and foundation chain number and color pattern repeat will give you the perfect size throw.
+You can use the technique I’ve shared previously to calculate the foundation chain in chevron patterns but honestly, you don’t even need to.
+Since the finished baby blanket measures 38″ wide by 42″ long, doubling the yarn requirement and foundation chain number and color pattern repeat will give you the perfect size throw.
 So rather than making 86 chains, you’ll crochet 172 and follow along with the instruction for rows one and two and keep going until it measures approximately 84″ long.
 Easy!